programmatoroSeduto/rt2_assignment_1/README.md

 Gazebo is a good simulation environment, nevertheless a bit limited.
 Hence, the branch *action* can work together with VRep/CoppeliaSim as well, a powerful and flexible simulation environment.

 Here are the instructions for setting up and running the project using VRep/CoppeliaSim.
+It is a roughly boring job, so, if you haven't particular needs, I think it's better to exploit the script in the section *Script for CoppeliaSim setup* later on this README file.
+Of course, if you encounter any issue with that script, consider to follow the installation step by step to catch the probem and fix it.

 ### CoppeliaSim Setup